-How Many People are Coming Along?
+How Many People Are Coming Along?

-Knowing how many guests and passengers you can expect on an average camping trip can be helpful in choosing your Class C. Not only does this affect the overall layout and floor plan of your rig (including sleeping locations), it also affects the weight of your Class C while driving.
+Knowing how many guests and passengers you can expect on an average camping trip can be helpful in choosing your Class C. Not only does this affect the overall layout and floor plan of your rig (including sleeping locations), but it also affects the weight of your Class C while driving.

-You may already know that you are traveling alone, or perhaps you are traveling with your significant other and don’t need much space.
+You may already know you are traveling alone, or perhaps you are traveling with your significant other and don’t need much space.
 However, if you plan on bringing along the whole family or some friends, it can be helpful to plan ahead!

-Just keep in mind that with more people comes more stuff, and with more stuff comes more weight.
+Just keep in mind with more people comes more stuff, and with more stuff comes more weight.
 You should never get too close to your weight limit, whether you are towing or not.
 RVs are amazing, but they can get overfull or crowded easily.

 What Floor Plan Suits You Best?

-What is Your Budget?
+What About Your Budget?

 Speaking of Super Cs being prohibitively expensive, considering your budget should be at the top of your list of priorities.
-While buying the absolute best Class C for boondocking may seem cool, it can easily topple a budget with nonstandard features that you may not necessarily need!
+While buying the absolute best Class C for boondocking may seem cool, it can easily topple a budget with nonstandard features you may not necessarily need!

 Class C RVs can range in price, anywhere from $60,000 to well over $200,000- it all depends on the size, luxury features, and what you are hoping to get out of it.
-Keep in mind that not only are you buying an RV, you’re buying a car too, and maintenance can add more cost to your initial price tag.
+Keep in mind not only are you buying an RV, you’re buying a car too, and maintenance can add more cost to the initial price tag.

-Do You Want Diesel or Gas?
+Do You Want Diesel Or Gas?